Resident234/php.net/pages/www.php.net_function.unset.php.md

 2
 3

 And it does!
-But the variable is NOT deleted, that&apos;s why the value keeps on increasing, otherwise the output would be:
+But the variable is NOT deleted, that's why the value keeps on increasing, otherwise the output would be:

 1
 1